-The gilded bronze figures atop the pylon represent Columbia Triumphant leading a seashell chariot of three hippocampi, part horse, part sea-creature.
+Newspaper publisher William Randolph Hearst called for a public memorial to the Maine, and the sculpture was dedicated in 1913.
+The gilded bronze figures atop the pylon represent Columbia Triumphant leading a seashell chariot of three seahorses.
 They are said to be cast from metal recovered from the guns of the Maine itself.
-The figures reflect America's new position as a dominant world force.

 In 1995, the Central Park Conservancy re-gilded the figures.
 Conservancy sculptors carved new pieces for missing part of the monument, and the stone was cleaned and pigeon-proofed.
 In 1997, the Conservancy restored Merchant's Gate and its surrounding landscape, transforming it into an inviting public plaza.